corenova/kos/docs/intro.md

-The **KOS** framework provides a structured methodology for defining discrete atomic *reactive functions* that represents system bahavior as a *dynamic* state machine composed from a collection of *cohesive* actors that collaborate over a distributed network.
+The **KOS** framework provides a structured methodology for defining discrete atomic *reactive functions* that represents system bahavior as a *dynamic* state machine composed from a collection of *cohesive* actors that collaborate over a **distributed network**.

-In other words, **KOS** is a system designed to continuously react to changes in its environment, where the environment itself (the network of distributed actors) effectively determines how it can react to changes.
+In other words, **KOS** is a system designed to continuously react to changes in its environment, where the environment itself (the network of *distributed* actors) effectively determines how it can react to changes.

 Essentially, it has *inherent* facility to self-modify its